dlops-io/serverless-deployment/README.md

 * In the Create Cloud Function screen (Create service)
 * Under the Configure -> "Service Name" add a name.
 * Under Endpoint URL -> "Runtime", select "Python 3.10"
-* Under the Configure -> "Trigger" section.
-Select "Allow unauthenticated invocations"
+* Under the Authentication section.
+Select "Allow public access"
 * Click "Create" button at the bottom
 *
 * Replace the code in `main.py` with the following: